Jasonzhou97/tp/docs/DeveloperGuide.md

 ### **U2: Delete a reservation**

 **MSS**
-1. User inputs the reservation they want to cancel.
+1. User inputs the valid reservation ID they want to cancel.
 2. System removes the reservation from the schedule.
 3. System displays a successful cancellation message.

 Use case ends.

 **Extensions** <br>
 1a.
-The user inputs invalid parameters or invalid command. <br>
+The user inputs invalid parameters or invalid command or invalid ID. <br>
 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.